The 20 Best Stomach Cancer Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Duncan specializes in gastrointestinal surgical oncology, including surgery of the esophagus, stomach, intestine, colon and rectum, gallbladder and pancreas, adrenal and retroperitoneal sarcoma.
 He has national and international expertise in gastric cancer and hereditary gastric cancer including CDH-1.
 He wrote the Johns Hopkins Patient Guide for Cancer of the Stomach and Esophagus.
 Dr. Duncan gives lectures and presentations nationally and internationally on Gastric and GI cancer surgery and works with Johns Hopkins International on cancer programs and centers overseas.
 Dr. Duncan is rated as a Distinguished provider by MediFind in the treatment of Stomach Cancer.
-His top areas of expertise are Stomach Cancer, Familial Colorectal Cancer, Gastrointestinal Stromal Tumor, Gastrectomy, and Hernia Surgery.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Stomach Cancer, Familial Colorectal Cancer, Gastrointestinal Stromal Tumor, Gastrectomy, and Hernia Surgery.
+Dr. Duncan is board certified in American Board Of Surgery.

 Distinguished in Stomach Cancer